tali0n-git/MTA-subway-analysis/README.md

 # MTA Subway Data Analysis

-This project analyzes real-time data from the Metropolitan Transportation Authority (MTA) subway system in New York City.
-It fetches live feed data for the A, C, E lines and potentially others, processes it using the `protobuf` and `pandas` libraries, and organizes the information into Pandas DataFrames.
+This project analyzes data from the Metropolitan Transportation Authority (MTA) subway system in New York City.
+The analysis focuses on customer journey times, train delays, and other performance metrics to understand the efficiency and reliability of subway services.

-## Overview

-The goal of this analysis is to:

-* Download real-time subway feed data from the MTA API.
-* Parse the Protocol Buffer encoded data.
-* Structure the data into manageable Pandas DataFrames for further analysis.
-* Potentially explore trends, predict arrivals, or visualize subway activity (depending on future development).

 ## Files in this Project

-* `mta-att-apipy`: The access point of our MTA api, JSON data
-* `gtfs_realtime_pb2.py`: Python classes generated from the `gtfs-realtime.proto` file (required for parsing the feed).
-* `gtfs-realtime.proto`: The Protocol Buffer schema definition for GTFS Realtime data.
-* `data` (csv files): The CSV files where DataFrames will be exported.
+* `data` (csv files): The CSV files where DataFrames will be generated from.

-## Usage

-To view the analysis, open:

-analysis.ipynb
+* notebooks: Jupyter notebooks (5) for data exploration and analysis.
+* `mta-att-apipy`: The access point of our MTA api, JSON data.
+Was not implemented in the analysis but is available for future use.
+* 'README.md': This file, which provides an overview of the project and answers to analytical questions.

 ## Questions:

-1. How punctual/consistent are the trains in each borough?
-(Maybe use the divisions?) -Jahaira
+1. How punctual/consistent are the trains in each borough? -Jahaira
-2. Does weather have an influence on train time? -Thalyann
+2. Does weather have an influence on train delays? -Thalyann
 3. Is there a difference in service time between off-peak and peak service periods? -Rosania
     a.
 What influence does the number of passengers have with train punctuality?
-4. How satisfied are passengers with travel time of trains (using total_apt, over 5 mins/ % and customer journey time)? - Mina
+4. How did passenger experience (measured by delays and journey time performance) change over subway lines and time? - Mina
 5. How do average platform and train delays change over time, and what months experience the worst performance in 2020-2024? -Jessica

+# Recommendations for the MTA
+1. Weather Preparedness: Implement strategies to mitigate the impact of adverse weather conditions on train delays.
+2. Peak vs Off-Peak Analysis: MTA should consider adjusting service frequency during peak hours to accommodate increased passenger volume.
+3. Passenger Experience: MTA should prioritize improving passenger experience by addressing delays and journey time performance.
+(How?)